National University and Northcentral University have merged. Learn more.

 Click on the circles below to locate resources!

-NCU Center for Professional and Continuing Education
+NU Center for Professional and Continuing Education

 APA and NBCC-approved courses for mental health professionals